pinkanpaula/Google-DF-Test-project/README.rst

 ==============

 This is a simple Gradle project to run a test of an integration to Google DialogFlow CX.
-The test  will return a response from DialogFlow agent based on the query text passed in parameters
+The test  will return a response from DialogFlow agent based on the query text in parameters

 Running the test
 -------------------